hatdropper1977/john.soban.ski/content/raskolnikov-label.md

 I first created a corpus of labeled training data.
 I then used transfer learning to customize a medium-scale BERT model to fit the training data.
 This produced a model that isolated Raskolnikov's quotes from **Crime and Punishment**

+I use this approach in next month's post, where [I compare Fyodor Dostoevsky's Rodion Raskolnikov (Crime and Punishment) with Ayn Rand's Howard Roark (The Fountainhead)]({filename}/roark-vs-raskolnikov.md).

 ## Coda
 I ran into some issues with **Keras and TensorFlow** on **Amazon Sagemaker**.
 I record the **issues and solutions** here.